The Moth Confesses

 The Moth Confesses is the 1969 debut album by The Neon Philharmonic.
 Described as "A Phonograph Opera," it was inspired, according to the liner notes, by a production of Samuel Barber's Antony and Cleopatra, which Saussy attended after The New York Times claimed that it was a terrible opera, and wanted to see what a terrible opera looked like, which he surmised was its deliberate attempt to appeal to a one-time audience.
 In response, he conceived this album as a condensed opera, with a moth-like protagonist, focused on the "literary theme" of desperation.
 Saussy did not imagine it could be staged like Tommy, but offered it up as a challenge.

-"Brilliant Colors" and "Morning Girl" were both released as singles, while "The New Life Out There" was used to promote the record as a contemporary opera in radio advertisements.
+"Morning Girl" was released as a single, backed with "Brilliant Colors", while "The New Life Out There" was used to promote the record as a contemporary opera in radio advertisements.
 "Morning Girl" hit #17 on the Billboard Hot 100 chart and was later covered by The Lettermen.
 Shaun Cassidy covered "Morning Girl, Later" with a few tweaked lyrics (omitting the reference to "Catherine" which complicates the song, implying that the protagonist now has a wife or daughter) and titled it "Morning, Girl."
 The songs primarily cover the topic of striking out towards a new life when relationships fail for various reasons.